s-ccs/course_eeg_WS2020/exercises/ex10_decoding.md

 You might be surprised - or not - by the performance you observed.
 Applying this to a dataset with actual evoked responses, will likely be much more satisfactory.

 The reason seems clear, we would need CSP in between.
-But CSP needs multiple timepoints and doesntwork with SlidingEstimator.
-We have to do it manually.
+But CSP needs multiple timepoints and doesn't work with SlidingEstimator.
+We'd have to do it manually.

 ### A quick note on statistics
 In a real decoding study, you'd run the decoder for each subject.
 This would give you a mean accuracy value per subject, which you would put into a significance test (best in a permutation test, because accuracies don't follow a normal distribution).